-I like Apple devices, so some Windows features took me a bit longer to find, but I didn’t struggle.
-I tell you, this tablet offers more speed than a handheld without a good user interface.
+Since we like Apple devices, so some Windows features took us a bit longer to find, but we didn’t struggle.
+This tablet offers more speed than a handheld without a good user interface.

 The hardware comes from another company but who cares, because the software makes most of the difference.
 Of course, depending on your segment, you may need certain approvals to tote this device around your site, right?
 The Field Xpert SMT70 has approvals to work in hazardous areas as well as shock resistance, radio approval, and a few others.